Is Guardianship Needed Now… or Soon?

 The appointment of a legal guardian in New Jersey is something that’s not taken lightly by the court.
 A legal guardian is charged with addressing the needs of the incapacitated person.
 Some of the powers given to the guardian include, but are not limited to

-• Acceptance or denial of medical care (i.e., physicians, hospitals, medications, etc.) and selection of professionals to assist the person in his/her essential personal needs;
+- Decision making in choices of medical care (i.e., physicians, hospitals, medications, etc.) and selection of professionals to assist the person in his/her essential personal and medical needs;

 Call our office today.
 Ask for Mr. Niemann to personally discuss your NJ Guardianship.